suben-mk/Data-Engineer-Portfolio/README.md

   * **Technologies stack :** SQL

 ### [Python Workshop for Data Engineer](https://github.com/suben-mk/Python-Workshop-DataTH)
-  * **Brief description :** The python workshop conducted for the course Intro to Data Coding 2024 by DataTH.
-This workshop focused on fundamentals of the ETL process for data engineer using Python.
+  * **Brief description :** This workshop focused on fundamentals of the ETL process for data engineer using Python.
 The workshop built a data process that\
     _Extracted data :_ Used SQLAlchemy and Pandas to extract data from a SQLite database\
     _Transformed data :_ Cleaned and manipulated the data according to specifications\
     _Loaded data :_ Loaded the processed data into a new SQLite database using SQLAlchemy and Pandas.